 Skip to main content

 A product offering created by a neobank (e.g., “Savings”, “Growth”, “BTC+”).
-Each Account Type is linked to exactly one Basket, which defines the strategy for all accounts under that type.
+Each Account Type defines vault allocations for all accounts under that type.
+Gets its own publishable key for SDK integration.

-A set of HTTP endpoints exposed by Blend for querying vault data, strategies, TVL, and Safe operations.
+A set of HTTP endpoints exposed by Blend for authentication, account data, transaction intents, yield data, and Safe operations.
 See the API reference for the interactive playground.

 The system that manages all DeFi asset metadata in Blend.
-Neobanks and Risk Architects submit assets through the admin portal.
+Neobanks request assets from the Philidor-scored catalog.
 Each asset goes through a review pipeline: PENDING, APPROVED, REJECTED, or ARCHIVED.
-Only approved assets can be used in Baskets.

 A strategy that aims for near-zero exposure to price movements of an underlying asset.
 Blend uses flash loans to create leveraged delta-neutral positions that capture yield spreads.